-- (a) Create a new job by clicking the New Project button. - (b) Open an existing job using the Open Project button. - (c) Import a job from EstimatorXpress® using the Import Estimate button. - (d) Access Health & Safety Xpert® Help using the Help button.

-- (e) Backup and restore your Health & Safety Xpert® contacts and changes using the Backups button - (f) Access Health & Safety e-learning courses using the Online Training button
+- (a) Create a new job by clicking on New Project. - (b) Open an existing job by clicking Open Project. - (c) Import a job from EstimatorXpress® clicking on EstimatorXpress Import. - (d) Access Health & Safety Xpert® Help by clicking Help & Videos. - (e) Backup and restore your Health & Safety Xpert® contacts and changes clicking on Backups.